 Definition of Superlative

-Superlatives are usually formed by adding the suffix –est to most adjectives and adverbs, or adding “most” or “least” before them.
+Superlatives are usually formed by adding the suffix –est to most adjectives and adverbs, or by adding “most” or “least” before them.
 Some common examples of superlative are given below.

 - My cousin is the tallest among the giants